Affectiva/python-sdk-samples/README.md

 7. To get the output metrics in a file of your choice, give the name of the file with -f on the command line.
 If a CSV file is desired for the webcam option, the -f flag must be supplied.

 8. To get the output video, use the option -o along with the output file name.

+9. For the video option, the synchronous version of affvisionpy's FrameDetector will be used (SyncFrameDetector).
+    For the webcam option, the asynchronous version will be used (FrameDetector).